Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3)

 - customers who are in a financially vulnerable situation.

 The guidance cross-refers to the Commission’s official statistics on problem gambling prevalence.
-When these statistics are updated, and where other relevant research relating to harm and vulnerability emerges, this guidance will also be updated.
+When these statistics are updated, and where other relevant research relating to harm and vulnerability emerges, this guidance may also be updated.

 1A high frequency lottery is a lottery in which any draw takes place less than one hour after a draw in a previous lottery promoted on behalf of the same non-commercial society or local authority or as part of the same multiple lottery scheme.